Tuesdays, January 12 – March 16, 2027, 10:00 – 12:30pm

 with J. Jordan Bruns

 It’s said that one painting from life is worth ten from a photo.
-This class focuses on strengthening skills in composition, color mixing, and expressive brushwork while working from still life and the live figure.
+This class focuses on strengthening observational color-mixing skills and developing a practical understanding of anatomy while working from the live figure.
 Students will expand their understanding of how to build a painting over multiple sittings, explore alla prima techniques, and learn the pros and cons of each approach.
-Please note there is a $40 model fee paid in class.
+Please note that there is a $60 model fee, paid in class.

 This is an intermediate to advanced level Art Clinic.